 In general, March is the cheapest month to fly from United States to Nice.
 Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $585.
-If you aren’t able to travel during the month of March, then book flights to Nice from United States during February instead.
-Flights to Nice in February, while not as cheap as those in March, still average around $603.
+If you’re not able to fly to Nice in March, then February is your next best option.
+Flight prices from United States to Nice during February average around $603.

 We recommend purchasing flights from United States to Nice 44 days ahead of your departure date because this is when momondo users tend to see the best flight rates.
 On average, our users have found flights to Nice for $778.
-Keep in mind that you might also find cheap flights to Nice outside of this time window.
-In fact, momondo users recently found flights from United States to Nice for $419.
+Don’t hesitate to check prices now though because momondo users recently found tickets for as low as $393.

 Those flying to Nice could potentially find better pricing at Toulon Hyeres Airport (70 mi from Nice city center) depending on the month and departure airport.

-France has begun to ease its travel restrictions.
-As well as travelers arriving from states in the wider European area (EU, Andorra, Vatican City, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland), travelers may now enter France from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay without any requirement to self-isolate, or to demonstrate their travel is essential.
+France has restricted any international travels from a country outside of the EU, Andorra, Vatican City, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland.
+Foreign travelers who are not nationals of the above-mentioned countries or arriving from one of the above-mentioned countries must show they are essential travelers with a compelling reason for travel.
 UK travelers/non-EU and EEA nationals resident in the UK will not be permitted entry to France for non-essential purposes.
 Essential travel is still permitted.
 These restrictions do not apply to UK nationals who are legally resident in France.
-You will be allowed to re-enter the country, but may need to show proof of residence.
-Exemptions exist for spouses and children of French nationals, long-term residents with French residence permits and their spouses and children, long-term residents of EEA Member States, Andorra, Monaco, San Marino, Switzerland, the United Kingdom or the Vatican City and their spouses and children on their way home, and healthcare professionals.
+They will be allowed to re-enter the country, but may need to show proof of residence.
+Exemptions exist for spouses and children of French nationals, long-term residents with French residence permits and their spouses and children, long-term residents of EU, Andorra, Vatican City, Iceland, Liechtenstein, Monaco, Norway, San Marino and Switzerland and their spouses and children on their way home, and healthcare professionals.
 Airline crew, personnel of diplomatic and consular missions and international organizations with offices in France and their spouses and children, and merchant seamen may also still enter.
 Mask wearing is obligatory for all travelers above the age of 11.Entry requirements